How to Sell and Market your Brand, Product, and Services in China

 There are many other channels that will help you grow your business in China.

-For example, recently we’ve helped one of the world’s largest senior care company to finally gain grounds in China and grow their customer base in Shenzhen China.
-In the beginning, we did not use WeChat at all because it was an extra cost and highly time-consuming channel to manage.
+For example, recently we’ve helped one of the world’s largest senior care companies to finally gain ground in China and grow their customer base in Shenzhen China.
+In the beginning, we did not use WeChat at all because it was an extra cost and a highly time-consuming channel to manage.

 Instead, we focused on customer accusation using channels such as Toutiao, Baidu, and other smaller digital channels.
 It is only recently that we begin to develop a lead nurturing and customer retention strategy using WeChat and content.